 I thought it was time for a new icon.
 I am unsure about this change, I may reverse it and look for something different.
 But!
 Here we are.

-This design holds a bit of significance...
-There are a lot of icons in Moribund that I employ without explanation, so I thought it would be fun to explain the thought behind the ones that appear here:
+This design holds a bit of significance… There are a lot of symbols in Moribund that I depict without explanation, so I thought it would be fun to explain the ones that appear here:

 The twin brushstrokes forming the inner circle have been Moribund’s de-facto logo for as long as it’s been around.
 This symbol used to have a name, but I was bad at both worldbuilding and conlanging in 2013, so we will neglect to mention her.

 In-story, it represents the Brundel philosophy Ma`ai, often translated as “the fundamental truth escapes us.”
-For Asthaomics, it's convenient shorthand for the world-wheel and the concept of historical recursion, which analyzes the past, present, and future in cyclical expressions of the universe itself.
-Many of the peoples connected to the high Asthaom desert observe a world given motion by the warring (or lovemaking) of two ur-beings, a great osprey and a world-snake.
+It’s a core principle of Brundel science.
+Truth is seen as a clever lie but a noble aspiration, and the closest thing to it can only be reached collectively.
+For Asthaomics, it’s convenient shorthand for the world-wheel and the concept of historical recursion, which analyzes the past, present, and future in cyclical movements of the universe itself.
+Many of the peoples connected to high Asthaom observe a world given motion by the warring (or lovemaking) of two ur-beings, a great osprey and a world-snake.
 Their complement in Ser culture might be endless knotwork, and the notion that the world is like a fractal, or a body of water; whether you see something as a single body or a community made up of many bodies depends on your vantage point.
 And so on.

 In the corners are symbols of the Storm Bird.
-She superficially resembles the osprey of old, and sometimes gets likened to her.
-She's also one of few gods to be a global presence in Moribund.
-(The more meta significance is that she's one of the oldest characters in Moribund, and a personal favorite of mine that encapsulates the feeling of the world to me.)
+She “rhymes” with the ur-osprey, and often gets likened to her.
+She’s also one of few gods to have a global presence in Moribund.
+(The more meta meaning is that she’s one of the oldest characters in Moribund, and embodies the feeling of the world to me.)

 As for the rest of it… I just really, really like triangles and circles.
 They are the most architecturally and geometrically “sound” shapes.
 When baby lore was designing the circular symbol back in the day, she was inspired mainly by ensō, but I like to think it’s grown quite a bit since then. (and I certainly didn’t draw all this in two brushstrokes!)